arekkn/zenml/README.md

 ### Frontend app

 We used Streamlit for the demo app.
-It is free and allows for a simple presentation of what we accomplished during the ZenML month of MLOps competition.
+It is free and allows for a simple presentation of what we accomplished during the ZenML month of MLOps competition.[Streamlit-app](https://arekkn-zenml-streamlit-app-htd0eo.streamlit.app/)

 ### Authors
 - [Arkadiusz Kniaź](https://github.com/arekkn)